Local dimension spectrum for dominated planar self-affine sets: Introduction

+We prove Proposition \ref{thm:abs-cont} at the end of Section \ref{sec:multifractal-formalism}.
+This proposition confirms that the class of self-affine sets and measures satisfying the conditions of Theorem \ref{1.3} is non-empty.
+We also remark that verifying condition \eqref{eq:abs-cont-qb} for self-affine measures is straightforward; see \eqref{eq:abs-cont-mu3}.
+Given that this result relies on a random choice of translation vectors, constructing explicit examples remains a challenging and open problem.

-The remainder of the paper is organized as follows: In Sections \ref{sec:thermodynamic-formalism}--\ref{sec:symbolic-spectra} we work in the shift space and cover necessary preliminaries on thermodynamic formalism and determine the properties of the symbolic $L^q$-spectrum.
-In Sections \ref{sec:exact-dimensionality} and \ref{sec:multifractal-formalism} we work in the plane and study exact dimensionality of quasi-Bernoulli measures in more detail and transfer the symbolic result into self-affine sets.
+The paper is organized as follows.
+In Sections \ref{sec:thermodynamic-formalism} and \ref{sec:symbolic-spectra}, we work in the shift space, cover preliminaries on thermodynamic formalism, and determine the properties of the symbolic $L^q$-spectrum.
+In Sections \ref{sec:exact-dimensionality} and \ref{sec:multifractal-formalism}, we work in the plane, study the exact dimensionality of quasi-Bernoulli measures in detail, and transfer the symbolic results to self-affine sets.